petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-actions.md

 ### Headless Action

-Headless actions are controlled via a "Headless Action Key," which determines the specific permissions and functionalities that can be executed through the API.
-For example, a headless action with the key "delete" would allow an API to carry out a deletion operation on a specific resource.
+Headless actions are controlled via a *Headless Action Key*, which determines the specific permissions and functionalities that can be executed through the API.
+For example, a headless action with the key *delete* would allow an API to carry out a deletion operation on a specific resource.

 ![Available options for the Headless type.](./data-set-view-actions/images/04.png)

 To create a headless action,

-1. Under the Action Behavior section, select *Headless* as the Type.
+1. Under Action Behavior, select *Headless* as the Type.

 1. Enter a *Headless Action Key*.
 With the key, administrators can associate an action to a headless endpoint.
-If no key is defined, the action still works, but any user can see and use it, as no restrictions are set without it.

 1. (Optional) [Set *Confirmation* and *Status Messages*](#setting-confirmation-and-status-messages) for your headless action.